Is a preapproved loan offer legit?

 Julia received an offer in the mail from a well-known online lender preapproving her for a personal loan of up to $20,000.
 It included an offer code and a website link to visit, along with some qualifying terms.
 Since Julia was looking to add a swimming pool to her backyard, she decided to look into it.

-Instead of applying right away, she called the lender’s customer service line and asked if the offer was real.
+Instead of applying right away, she visited the lender’s website, grabbed its contact info and called to ask if the offer was real.
 Once the offer was confirmed, she was able to apply online.

 * This is a fictional, but realistic, example.